-International Family Transitions: A comprehensive service that specializes in helping students who have been living outside their passport countries successfully manage their transition to college / university, whether they are returning to their home country or going on to another host country.
+International Family Transitions: A comprehensive service that specializes in helping students who have been living outside their passport countries successfully manage their transition to college / university, whether they are returning to their home country or going on to another host country and foreign nationals who plan to study in the U.S. whether it is for some or all of their high school years and/or university.

 Sea Change Mentoring: An online mentoring program for expat teens that helps them prepare for going back to their home countries, minimize reverse culture shock and maximize the benefits of an international childhood.

-TCKid: A non-profit community, with local chapters, dedicated to helping Third Culture Kids connect and find a sense of belonging.
+TCKid: an active global community of Third Culture Kid (TCK) adults and youth across geographical boundaries, with local chapters dedicated to helping Third Culture Kids connect and find a sense of belonging.

 Third Culture Kids: The Experience of Growing Up Among Worlds, by David C Van Reken and Ruth E Pollock (2009)